Evelyn Rawley, callsign "Ghost"

 Evelyn Rawley was the daughter of a Scottish father, Mr. Andrew Rawley, of Glencoe, and an English mother, Mrs. Llewellyn Winterbourne, of Westminister, London.
 As a girl, Evelyn spent much of her early life in the outdoors with her mother, while her father was rather preoccupied running the Rawley Armaments Company.
 When her parents were killed in a mountain climbing accident in the Aiguilles Rouges near Chamonix, eleven-year-old Evelyn was orphaned.

 After the death of her parents, she went to live with her uncle, Mr. Haldane Rawley, in Hertfordshire, where she completed her early education.
-Later, she briefly attended Eton College at twelve years of age, but was removed after four halves because of fraternizing with a boy - a result of influences from her wenching uncle.
+Later, she briefly attended Eton College at sixteen years of age, but was removed after four halves because of fraternizing with a boy - a result of influences from her wenching uncle.

 Removed from Eton, Evelyn was sent to Fettes College in Edinburgh, Scotland, her late father's school.
 Though she was not expelled, she had a reputation for brawling with her peers and making both students and teachers flip their skirts or open their pants for her.
 Her studies granted average results, yet with little effort from her own side.
 The professors called her an 'unpolished gem', even though she behaved like a pebble of shite.